 (h) Post-Secondary Education Opportunities

 (1) The school and facility administrator should, whenever possible, collaborate with local post-secondary education providers to facilitate access to educational and vocational opportunities for youth that considers the use of technology to implement these programs.

+(2) The facility administrator shall ensure youth with a high school diploma or California high school equivalency certification have access to, and can choose to participate in, public postsecondary academic and career technical courses and programs offered online, and for which they are eligible based on eligibility criteria and course schedules of the public postsecondary education campus providing the course or program.
+Juvenile facilities, in coordination with county offices of education, may use juvenile court school classrooms and computers, in accordance with agreements entered pursuant to Section 48646 of the Education Code, for the purposed of implementing this requirement.

+(A) If feasible, the facility administrator may develop other educational partnerships with local public postsecondary campuses to provide programs on campus and onsite at the juvenile facility.

 NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code.
 Reference: Section 209, Welfare and Institutions Code.